KuleenS/VLMBiasEval/README.md

 - Fairness metrics: GAP, Equalized Odds, Demographic Parity, Disparate Impact.

 ## Contributing
-Contributions to "SafetyTunedLLaVa" are welcome.
+Contributions to "VLMBiasEval" are welcome.
 Please submit a pull request or open an issue to discuss potential changes or additions.

 ## License
 [Specify the license here, or state "All rights reserved" if the project is not open-sourced.]